nextstrain/nextclade/docs/user/algorithm/05-mutation-calling.md

 ### Clade founder search and mutations relative to clade founder

 For each query sample possessing a clade, Nextclade finds a corresponding "clade founder" node in the reference tree - the most ancestral node having the same clade.
-It stars with parent node (nearest node) obtained during [tree placement](03-phylogenetic-placement.md) and traverses the tree towards the root, until it finds the last node with the same clade as the parent node.
+It starts with parent node (nearest node) obtained during [tree placement](03-phylogenetic-placement.md) and traverses the tree towards the root, until it finds the last node with the same clade as the parent node.

 After that Nextclade calls nucleotide and aminoacid mutations relative to the clade founder.